vtphan/Code4Brownies/TEACHER.md

 ```
 + Paste copied code to Console and hit enter.

-### Code sharing during class
+### Get the latest server

-First, download the server and run it on the instructor's machine.
+To use Code4Brownies as a teacher, first, download the server and run it on the instructor's machine.

 - [OSX amd64](https://umdrive.memphis.edu/vphan/public/C4B/c4b_osx_0.45).
 - [Win amd64](https://umdrive.memphis.edu/vphan/public/C4B/c4b_win_0.45.exe).